Henry Odom

 Henry Odom (born February 12, 1959) is an American former professional football player who was a running back in the National Football League (NFL).
 He played college football for the South Carolina State Bulldogs.
 Odom played in the NFL for the Pittsburgh Steelers in 1983 and for the Orlando Renegades of the United States Football League in 1985.
+He was selected by the Pittsburgh Steelers in the eighth round (199th overall) of the 1983 NFL Draft.